Macy’s (NYSE:M) Releases Quarterly Earnings Results, Beats Estimates By $0.62 EPS

-Macy’s (NYSE:M) released its quarterly earnings results on Wednesday.
-The company reported ($0.19) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.81) by $0.62, MarketWatch Earnings reports.
+Macy’s (NYSE:M) issued its quarterly earnings data on Wednesday.
+The company reported ($0.19) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.81) by $0.62, MarketWatch Earnings reports.
 Macy’s had a negative net margin of 18.27% and a negative return on equity of 4.56%.
-During the same period in the prior year, the firm earned $0.07 EPS.
+During the same period last year, the firm earned $0.07 EPS.

-Several equities analysts recently commented on the stock.
-Zacks Investment Research upgraded shares of Macy’s from a “sell” rating to a “hold” rating and set a $8.00 price target on the stock in a research note on Wednesday, August 12th.
-OTR Global upgraded shares of Macy’s to a “sell” rating in a research note on Friday, October 30th.
-Morgan Stanley upped their price target on shares of Macy’s from $5.00 to $6.00 and gave the company an “underweight” rating in a research note on Friday.
+M has been the topic of several research analyst reports.
+Credit Suisse Group increased their price objective on shares of Macy’s from $6.00 to $7.00 and gave the company an “underperform” rating in a research report on Friday.
+OTR Global raised shares of Macy’s to a “sell” rating in a research report on Friday, October 30th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Macy’s from $7.00 to $9.00 and gave the company a “hold” rating in a research report on Friday.
 Telsey Advisory Group upped their price target on shares of Macy’s from $6.00 to $7.00 and gave the company a “market perform” rating in a research note on Thursday, September 3rd.
-Finally, Credit Suisse Group upped their price target on shares of Macy’s from $6.00 to $7.00 and gave the company an “underperform” rating in a research note on Friday.
-Ten equities research analysts have rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Sell” and a consensus target price of $9.04.
+Finally, Morgan Stanley upped their price target on shares of Macy’s from $5.00 to $6.00 and gave the company an “underweight” rating in a research note on Friday.
+Ten research analysts have rated the stock with a sell rating, six have given a hold rating and one has assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Sell” and a consensus price target of $9.04.

 Macy's, Inc, an omnichannel retail organization, operates stores, websites, and mobile applications under the Macy's, Bloomingdale's, and bluemercury brands.
 It sells a range of merchandise, including apparel and accessories for men, women, and kids; cosmetics; home furnishings; and other consumer goods.